hnikolov/THRII_USB_Pedal/README.md

 **KNOWN ISSUES**
-- Selecting different effects/echoes/reverbs does not change patch name color and does not add '(\*)'
+- Selecting different effects/echoes/reverbs does not change patch name color
-- When changing what to switch (COMP/GATE/BOOST), it is not clear what has been selected
+- When changing what to switch (Button 7 - COMP/GATE/BOOST), it is not clear what has been selected
 - Font size of the patch name is not ideal (currently, using smaller font size instead)